KEVIN ROUILLARD: COLLISION

 Rouillard recycles the containers from commodity vessels into a rigorous and dynamic redistribution of forms.
 "To send products to Cap-Verde, Rouillard explains, expats fill containers and ship them on cargos - the least expensive travel option.
 Once they reach their destination, they are transformed into doors, frying pans, houses.
 I have decided to transform the barrels into roman tortoise shields, similar to a collective shell".

-The Chimney would like to thank Adhex Technologies /Roland de la Brosse, the Galerie Thomas Bernard - Cortex Athletico, and the French Embassy in the United States for supporting the exhibition.
+The Chimney would like to thank Adhex Technologies /Roland de la Brosse, the Galerie Thomas Bernard - Cortex Athletico, the French Ministry of Culture, and the French Embassy in the United States for supporting the exhibition.

 In May 2017, Kevin Rouillard was a resident at Adhex Technologies in Dijon upon the invitation of its director Roland de La Brosse.
 With the support of Adhex Technologies and its maintenance service, Kevin Rouillard had the opportunity to work with the technicians and assistants who shared their expertise in order to produce the works on view at The Chimney, as well the works on site« Extrait (tôle, choc) In Situ, Adhex Technologies », on view at Adhex Technologies' warehouse.